datafold-dev/datafold/tutorials/README.rst

 ..
 NOTE: this file was automatically generated with 'generate_tutorials_page.py' (located in 'datafold/doc/source/').
-Navigate to this file, if you wish to change the content.
+Navigate to this file, if you wish to change the content of this page.

 .. _tutorialnb: